fortinet-fortisoar/solution-pack-soar-framework/docs/contents.md

 | 9       | Indicators    | **Indicators of compromise** (IOCs) serve as evidence of probable intrusions on a host system or network.
 These artifacts help personnel at a Security Operations Center (SOC) to detect intrusion attempts or other malicious activities.
 IOCs help better analyze a particular malware’s techniques and behaviors and provide actionable threat intelligence to further improve an organization’s incident response strategies.<br/><br/>Some of this evidence of potential breach is found on event logs and timestamped entries in the system, applications, and services. |
 | 10      | SLA Template  | SLA Templates in FortiSOAR help create an in-built SLA management for incidents and alerts.
 For more information, please refer to [SLA Management](https://docs.fortinet.com/document/fortisoar/7.0.2/administration-guide/792686/sla-management).                                                                                                                                                                                                                                                                                                                             |
 | 11      | War Rooms     | War Rooms in FortiSOAR is a collaborative space that enables SOC teams to mitigate a critical cyber threat scenario or campaign.
 FortiSOAR makes it easy for analysts to quickly and easily provision a War Room that allows participation of all stakeholders to analyze and collaborate to quickly mitigate the threat and restore the services.
 For more information, see the War Rooms chapter.                                                                                                                                                                            |

-## Naming Convention

-Playbooks follow a specific order of execution and are arranged in the same sequence as the flow of alert ingestion in the SOAR Framework.
-Hence the name carries a number that defines the order in which the playbooks run.

 ## Rules